victorcarrillo/AcademiaQA2021/README.md

    * Download and decompress[Maven 3.8] (https://maven.apache.org/download.cgi)
    * Installing Selenium Dev

-The project has default data in src/main/resources/testData.properties file, if you want to change some information, please do it here.
+The project has default data in testData.properties, which is located in src/main/resources/, if you want to change some parameters, please do it in the file mentioned before.

 <br>